apache/eventmesh/docs/en/instruction/03-demo.md

 ### 2.1 ASYNC

-- The subscriber is a SpringBoot demo, so run this demo to start subscriber (we have created the topic TEST-TOPIC-HTTP-ASYNCT by default, you can also create other topic to test)
+- The subscriber is a SpringBoot demo, so run this demo to start subscriber (we have created the topic TEST-TOPIC-HTTP-ASYNC by default, you can also create other topic to test)

 ```
 Run the main method of org.apache.eventmesh.http.demo.sub.SpringBootDemoApplication